If Your Company Isn’t Doing It Yet, Get Ready, Companies Will Soon Be Tracking your Emotions

 Deep in the bowels of Houston’s 72,000-seat NRG Stadium, in a curtained-off makeshift room near the court where the Villanova Wildcats and the University of North Carolina Tarheels are playing for the NCAA basketball championship, a small team of engineers and data scientists from a company called Lightwave huddles over laptops watching a stream of real-time data.
-But the engineers aren’t looking at shooting percentages.
+But the engineers aren’t looking at shooting percentages The millions of data points show how excited the fans are every 10th of a second–shooting percentages.
 The millions of data points show how excited the fans are every 10th of a second–whether they’re clapping, screaming, jumping up and down, or sitting sullenly.

 The Real Thing

 Lightwave, which calls itself an “applied neuroscience platform,” is the creation of a 29-year-old named Rana June–a former professional DJ fond of blue-dyed hair and vintage heavy metal T-shirts, whose appearance contrasts starkly with her tendency to talk tech jargon.
 Since it launched in 2012, the 10- person startup has parsed people’s biometrics for Google, Pepsi, 20th Century Fox, iHeartRadio, and Jaguar, among others.
 For the NCAA championship, tournament sponsor Degree antiperspirant–owned by the $140 billion conglom erate Unilever–hired Lightwave to study fan excitement.